wjw1758548031/pv-docs-site/docs/petority/accounts/signing-up.md

 + Make sure to use accurate and truthful information while creating your account, and remember to keep your account and password secure for the safety of your account.

-## Using a Third-Party Account
+## Using a Third-Party Account to login

-+ [Download](/docs/petority/intro) and open the **Petority** app.
+1. [Download](/docs/petority/intro) and open the **Petority** app.
-+ On the login page, click **Third-Party Login**.
+2. On the login page, click **Third-Party Login**.
-+ Choose a supported third-party account  (**Google** and **Facebook**).
+3. Choose a supported third-party account  (**Google** and **Facebook**).
-+ Follow the app's prompts, which may require you to authorize Petority to access your third-party account information.
+4. Follow the app's prompts, which may require you to authorize Petority to access your third-party account information.
-+ After authorization, return to the Petority app; your third-party account is linked.
+5. After authorization, return to the Petority app; your third-party account is linked.
-+ You may need to provide an email to link your Petority account.
+6. You may need to provide an email to link your Petority account.

 ![Third-Party](/img/logo.svg)

 Once these steps are completed, you can use your third-party account to log in to the Petority app and access its features.

-**Note:**

-+ Ensure that when using a third-party account to log in, you also securely manage your account information to maintain its security.

-+ Additionally, some features may still require you to provide additional information or complete other steps within the Petority app.

 ## FAQs
 ### Account creation failed